gnsj168-sudo/home/README.md

 cannot say "I don't know", so the threshold says it instead.

 **Plain-text output instead of rendered markdown.**
-Model output flows into the browser alongside retrieved chunks and calendar events — text I didn't write.
+Model output flows into the browser alongside retrieved chunks, calendar events, and Notion content — text I didn't write.
 Rendering it as HTML is an injection surface that needs a sanitiser, not just a parser.
-The system prompt asks for plain text instead: no new dependency, no new attack surface.
+The system prompt asks for plain text
+instead: no new dependency, no new attack surface.

 ---